-Be like water: Hong Kong protesters meander on the march
+Hong Kong police fire tear gas, water cannon to disperse protests

 “If they prosecute us simply because we are praying, they infringe our religious freedom.”

-Hovering under an umbrella outside the government offices, Eric, a 22-year-old student, said, “Telling us not to protest is like telling us not to breathe.
-I feel it’s my duty to fight for democracy.
-Maybe we win, maybe we lose.
+Hovering under an umbrella outside the government offices, Eric, a 22-year-old student, said telling people not to protest was like telling them not to breathe.

+“I feel it’s my duty to fight for democracy,” he said.
+“Maybe we win, maybe we lose.
 But we fight.”

 Police erected water-filled plastic barriers around key government buildings and two water cannon, used briefly for the first time last weekend, were parked near the Liaison Office, which was daubed with graffiti in an earlier protest.